 Note that submitting past reviews and a response letter is optional and at the discretion of the authors.
 Furthermore, past reviews are not restricted to IEEE VIS, but may include other venues where a paper has been rejected.
 Reviewers are instructed to not penalize resubmitted papers for past rejections, but instead view the trajectory of a resubmission based on past reviews and author response.
 However, as with supplemental material, reviewers are not required to take past reviews and response letters into account when conducting their review.
 Resubmissions should be submitted with information pertaining to the original submission as supplemental material (PDF format):

-- Past submission - previous version of the paper (optional, not always necessary).
+- Past submission - previous version of the paper (optional).

 - Previous reviews - complete reviews from the last submission.